ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 arr;;
 ```

-In this tutorial, we will define our own custom compound data types, using some
+In this tutorial, we will define our own compound data types, using the `type`
-of these structures as building blocks.
+keyword, and some of these built-in structures as building blocks.

-## Enumerations
+## A simple type

-The simplest custom data type is an enumeration - we are simply creating some
-new names to represent values:
+We can define a new data type `colour` which can take one of four values.

 ```ocamltop
 type colour = Red | Green | Blue | Yellow
 ```

-Our new type is called `sign`, and has three constructors, `Positive`, `Zero`
+Our new type is called `colour`, and has four *constructors* `Red`, `Green`,
-and `Negative`.
-The name of the type must begin with a lower case letter, and
+`Blue` and `Yellow`.
+The name of the type must begin with a lower case letter,
-the names of the constructors with upper case letters.
-We can use our new type
+and the names of the constructors with upper case letters.
+We can use our new
-anywhere a built-in type could be used:
+type anywhere a built-in type could be used:

 ```ocamltop
 let additive_primaries = (Red, Green, Blue);;